All Episodes

 Right.

-He gave her the free he gave her the benefit of the doubt on those, saying, just like some anybody else, uh deleting emails in the course of life, you're gonna make a few mistakes, and he gave her the benefit of the doubt.
+He gave her the benefit of the doubt on those, saying, just like anybody else, deleting emails in the course of life, you're going to make a few mistakes.

-What does he get the leeway to do that?
+Where does he get the leeway to do that?

 I think it's just the opposite.

-You think he's he's totally wrong?
+You think he's totally wrong?

 Circumstantial evidence.

-Second, you got a straight out violation of 18 United States Code, Section 793.
+Second, you got a straight-out violation of 18 United States Code, Section 793.

-Why don't you indict her for it?
+Why didn't you indict her for it?

 Mayor, we know that this is all about semantics.